Strajkerr/EvolutionaryComputing/Assignment_1/report.md

 ![](greedy_solution.png)

-all the best paths were evaluated using our own checker in python:
+- All the best paths were evaluated using our own checker in python:

 --- path_random ---
 Length: 100, Max index: 198, Inferred nodes: 199
 Duplicates: None